Online Education FAQs

 You will certainly want to come cheer on the Crusader football team during the fall semester!

-No, the entire Master of Science in Education in Sport Administration degree is administered online.
+No, the entire Master of Science in Sport Administration degree is administered online.

 At the completion of your degree we would love for you to come to campus for commencement ceremonies, which occur in May and December.
 This is a time for you to celebrate your accomplishments with family and friends, as well as meet your classmates, faculty and university staff who you have interacted with throughout the program.
 If you are unable to attend the commencement ceremony we will send your diploma in the mail.